As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 Emergencies happen, but it’s important how you approach them.
 If possible, always try to find the person who’d be the least inconvenienced by working outside their ideal availability times.

-Either way, it’s always best to call up the person in question, explain the situation, and be courteous about the request.
+It would be best to contact the person in question, explain the situation, and make the request politely.
 A reliable, conscientious employee will oblige your request if possible and appreciate a say in this.

-Still, try to be understanding if an employee is genuinely not able to agree to your request, e.g., they have a doctor’s appointment.
+Still, try to be understanding if an employee is genuinely unable to agree to your request, such as due to a doctor’s appointment.

-The previous 10 points are designed to help you effectively schedule employee time — but, schedule templates will help you make the scheduling process faster and more accurate.
-Here are 6 work schedule templates you can use now, for free:
+The following employee work schedule templates will help you make the scheduling process faster and more accurate — and you can use them for free.

-If you are downloading the Google Sheets template, all you need to do is click the download link and then click on “Make a copy” when a new window opens.
+If you’re downloading the Google Sheets template, simply click the download link and then select “Make a copy” when the new window opens.
 For PDF templates, simply click on the download link, and a copy will be automatically downloaded to your device.

 Employee Availability Form Template